awwx/ar/readme.md

 * The code currently requires Racket, though a compatibility mode for PLT Scheme would be useful.
 * clean up messy code in io.arc
-* I haven't been able to replicate the socket force close problem yet that Arc 3.1 solves by using custodians; is this still a problem in Racket?
 * defrule is a fun hack but awkward to use for ssyntax: we have to put defrule's in a particular order to specify ssyntax precedence
 * would be nice if typing ^C returned to the REPL